battleaxedotco/tool-docs/docs/timelord/frame-tools.md

 ### Wait, solo is already in Photoshop?

 In the Layers panel, Alt-Click a layer's eyeball to solo that layer.
-Tip via: [JT DiMartile](https://variablemedium.com/).
+Tip via [JT DiMartile](https://variablemedium.com/).